Skip to Main Content

 Arianna was a visiting student from the University of Puerto Rico in Summer 2022 as part of the WTI Summer Scholars Program.
 She is now a graduate student in Yale's Interdepartmental Neuroscience Program.

 Brynn was a PhD student in Psychology at Yale where she worked primarily with Nick Turk-Browne.
-She is now a postdoctoral fellow at the University of Pennsylvania with Anna Schapiro.
+After completing a postdoctoral fellowship at the University of Pennsylvania with Anna Schapiro, Brynn is now an Assistant Professor at the Ohio State University.

 Research Interests